Klepac-Ceraj-Lab/RPiCamera/scripts/README.md

 To run:
 1. execute `$ python <path to RPiCamera>/RPiCamera/scripts/buttonphoto.py <path to destination directory>/`
-    - path to destination directory must include '`/`' to insure that file goes inside the given dir
 2. press button to take photo
 3. wait at least one second to ensure script is ready to take another photo
 4. repeat for as many photos as desired